 General

 Roads must be designed with reference to the transportation function classification table contained in the District Plan and NZS 4404, section 3.3.
 However, all references within section 3.3 (NZS 4404) to table 3.2 of the same document must be taken instead to refer to the table in the District Plan.
+In all cases of conflict, the district plan, then RITS, take precedence over NZS4404.

-Design speed environment
+Speed environment

+Refer to Council’s speed management plans, NZTA’s ‘Speed Management Guide’ and Austroad ‘Guide to Road Design’, part 3: geometric design

-The relationship between carriageway width, forward visibility and the design speed environment for various road types is illustrated in Figure 3.2 of NZS 4404.
-Traffic management facilities must be included in the road design to ensure that the design speed environment shown is achieved.
-Design speed environments can be managed by physical and psychological devices such as narrowed movement lanes, reduced forward visibility, parking, slow points, build outs, chicanes, planting and landscaping, and street furniture and art works.
+Council has road cross sections contained in the District Plan.
+To achieve the desired speed outcomes, additional speed management facilities maybe be required to ensure that the speed environment is self-explaining.
+Self-explaining speed environments can be managed by physical and psychological devices such as narrowed movement lanes, reduced forward visibility, parking, slow points, build outs, chicanes, planting and landscaping, street furniture and art works.

-The Austroad ‘Guide to Road Design’, part 3: geometric design provides suitable guidance for designing to a design speed.
-Reference can also be made to the ‘Manual for Streets’ (UK Department of Transport) and the NZTA speed management guide toolbox and appendices.
+The Austroad ‘Guide to Road Design’, part 3: geometric design provides suitable guidance for designing to a design speed Reference can also be made to the and the NZTA speed management guide toolbox and appendices.

+If it proposed that a street is a mixed space, refer to ‘Auckland Transport – Engineering Design Code – Cycling Infrastructure version 1 – point 2.2 URSDG’ for speed versus traffic volume for guidance.

 Special character zones or specific TLA requirements

-Where special character zones (residential, heritage, natural etc.) are identified in the District Plan, or specific requirements relating to street furniture etc. exist, there may be associated local variations to the RITS.
+Where special character zones (residential, heritage, natural etc.) are identified in the District Plan, or specific requirements relating to street furniture etc. exist, there may be associated local variations to the RITS, specific Council plans, policies or local design guides.
+Early engagement with Council to determine specific requirements is advised.

 Corridor alignment, width and cross section components

 Horizontal alignment of transport corridors must be based on terrain and the design speed applicable to the road function.
 Vertical alignment of residential roads should ensure that inclines can be negotiated during all weather conditions and sight distances are adequate for safety.
 The gradient must be considered as a planning factor when selecting locations for shopping centres, service centres, or footpaths.

+Refer to Austroad ‘Guide to Road Design’, part 3: geometric design

 The minimum centreline radius for industrial roads, residential collector and sub-collector roads is 80m.
-The minimum centreline radius for local residential roads is 15m.
-Reverse curves are to be separated by an adequate length of straight in metres of 0.7 times the posted speed limit.
+The minimum centreline radius for local residential roads is 15m, however, curve radii will be influenced by the design vehicle tracking.
+Design vehicle tracking curves must be used and demonstrate that vehicles do not cross the centreline or utilise the kerb channel to travel at the posted speed limit.

+Unless specified in the District Plan/strategies/policies, refer to table 22 for the design vehicle.
+Refer to Austroad ‘Guide to Road Design’, part 3: geometric design for curve widening guidance

 Lane widening

-Where the centreline is 80m or greater, extra widening on curves is not required.
-Where curves are less than 80m radiusextra widening may be applied to the carriageway to ensure that heavy vehicles are able to negotiate the curve within their lane.
-In such cases, the ,thanis require the road corridor width to be increased to ensure the b maximum curve lane widening is 300mm, >300mm will require the road corridor to be increased so that there is erm will require the road corridor to be increased so that there is no reduction in bermminimum berm width must not be reduced.
+Extra lane widening may be applied to the carriageway to ensure that design vehicles are able to negotiate the curve within their lane.
+In such cases, the maximum curve lane widening is 300mm.
+Anything greater must ensure there will be no reduction in berm facilities.

-able 22: Design vehicle for curve widening
+Table27: Design vehicle for curve widening